NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Preparing the inputs
 ^^^^^^^^^^^^^^^^^^^^

-The frame cameras can be in the black-box RPC format (:numref:`rpc`) or any other format supported by ASP.
-Then, they can be converted to CSM format using ``cam_gen`` (:numref:`cam_gen_frame`).
-This will find the best-fit intrinsics, including for lens distortion.
+The frame cameras can be in the black-box RPC format (:numref:`rpc`), or any other format supported by ASP.
+The cameras can be converted to the CSM format using ``cam_gen`` (:numref:`cam_gen_frame`).
+This will find the best-fit intrinsics, including the lens distortion.

 It is important to know at least the focal length of the frame cameras somewhat accurately.
 This can be inferred based on satellite elevation and ground footprint.

-Once the first frame camera is converted to CSM, the rest of them at are supposed to be for the same sensor model can borrow the just-solved distortion parameters, as described at the link above.
+Once the first frame camera is converted to CSM, the rest of them that are supposed to be for the same sensor model can borrow the just-solved intrinsic parameters using the option ``--sample-file prev_file.json`` (the ``cam_gen`` manual has the full invocation).

 The linescan cameras can be converted to CSM format using ``cam_gen`` as well (:numref:`cam_gen_linescan`).
 This does not find a best-fit model, but rather reads the linescan sensor poses and intrinsics from the input file.

-We will assume we have two frame camera images sharing intrinsics, named ``frame1.tif`` and ``frame2.tif``, and two linescan camera images, for which will not enforce that intrinsics are shared.
+We will assume we have two frame camera images sharing intrinsics, named ``frame1.tif`` and ``frame2.tif``, and two linescan camera images, for which will not enforce that the intrinsics are shared.
 They can even be from different vendors.
-Those will be named ``linescan1.tif`` and ``linescan2.tif``.
+The linescan intrinsics will be kept fixed.
+Assume these files are named ``linescan1.tif`` and ``linescan2.tif``.
 The camera names will have the same convention, but ending in ``.json``.

 Initial bundle adjustment
 ^^^^^^^^^^^^^^^^^^^^^^^^^